burnutec/Open-Anniversary-Clock-Replacement-With-Modern-Internals/README.md

 - Automatic Brightness setting ( Based on environmental light ) - Can be set to ON/OFF
 - Hourly Chime  - Can be set to ON / OFF
 - WIFI clock sync using NTP , requires setup , toggled from Remote control.
+- Check for Alarm 1 or 2 is On or Off
+- Check for 12 or 24 Hour Mode is active

 In development : Alarm function